Unleash/unleash-proxy-client-js/README.md

 # Unleash Proxy Client for the browser (JS)

 The JavaScript proxy client is a tiny Unleash client written in JavaScript without any external dependencies (except from browser APIs).
-This client stores toggles relevant for the current user in `localStorage` and synchronizes with Unleash (the [Unleash proxy](https://docs.getunleash.io/reference/unleash-proxy) _or_ the [Unleash front-end API](https://docs.getunleash.io/reference/front-end-api)) in the background.
+This client stores toggles relevant for the current user in `localStorage` and synchronizes with Unleash (the [Unleash front-end API](https://docs.getunleash.io/reference/front-end-api) _or_ the [Unleash proxy](https://docs.getunleash.io/reference/unleash-proxy)) in the background.
 Because toggles are stored in the user's browser, the client can use them to bootstrap itself the next time the user visits the same web page.

 This client expect `fetch` to be available.
 If you need to support older browsers you should probably use the [fetch polyfill](https://github.com/github/fetch).